Study Abroad Program Overview

-You are encouraged to extend your EAP participation from the fall to the year.
+You are encouraged to extend your UCEAP participation from the fall to the year.

-You will reside in a dormitory or apartment with local students.
+You may reside in a dormitory or apartment with local and international students.
 You also have the option of living off campus.

 for program-specific details about host institutions, program structure, and courses; academic culture and conduct; internships, research, & independent study; units, exams, and grades; orientation; and housing.

-A full curriculum of coursework is taught in English in the arts, humanities, business, engineering, science, and social sciences.
+A full curriculum of HKU coursework is taught in English in the arts, humanities, business, engineering, sciences, and social sciences.

 Internships, Research, and Independent Study

-Internships for academic credit for exchange students are not possible in Hong Kong due to immigration policy.
+Internships for exchange students (UCEAP) are not possible in Hong Kong due to immigration policy.